BIGJRA/BIGJRA.github.io/rejuv.md

 -   Up to the upwards arrow

--   Leftwards arrow at the top, and you’ll have made it out.
+-   Leftwards arrow at the top, and you'll have made it out.

 Room 2